Maryland Medicaid DataPort

 This category contains children whose household income qualifies them for coverage.
 The income guidelines in Maryland Children’s Health Program (MCHP) are higher than in Medicaid Families & Children, and may not extend coverage to adults in the household.

 This category consists of enrollees who are not in any of the other categories above.
-Enrollees in partial-benefit Medicaid programs such as the Family Planning Program and Emergency Services for Undocumented or Ineligible Aliens are included in this category, as well as those eligible for Medicaid through the Women’s Breast & Cervical Cancer Program.
+Enrollees in partial-benefit Medicaid programs such as the Family Planning Program and Emergency Services for Undocumented or Ineligible Aliens are included in this category, as well as those eligible for Medicaid through the Healthy Babies Act of 2023.

 This category contains enrollees for whom the coverage category is missing or blank.